Updates on Priory Gatehouse Restoration

 In 2013, the trustees successfully applied for two large grants from the Foyle Foundation and Malvern Town Council.
 Both donated £5,000 which went a long way to cover the cost of the 2013 conservation.
 Other funding bodies have been approached for grants towards the larger cost of Phases 3 and 4.

-Meanwhile a number of museum officers have launched a programme of fundraising activities.
-Their hard work has been highly successful already, and in addition to raising several thousand pounds towards the Phase 2 conservation, they have succeeded in raising awareness of the significance of the ancient Gatehouse as well as the work of Malvern Museum.
+Meanwhile a number of museum officers launched a programme of fundraising activities.
+Their hard work was very successful, and in addition to raising several thousand pounds towards the Phase 2 conservation, they succeeded in raising awareness of the significance of the ancient Gatehouse as well as the work of Malvern Museum.

 More recently, we have been delighted to receive £15,000 from the William Cadbury Trust and £20,000 from the Pilgrim Trust.
-These will go a long way to covering the cost of replacement stones near the two entrances and the repair of the leaking downpipes on the southern aspect.
+These grants covered the cost of replacement stones near the two entrances and the repair of the leaking downpipes on the southern aspect.
 The Friends of Malvern Museum were also pleased to donate £1,000 to the 3rd phase of restoration of the Priory Gatehouse.
+A further grant of £10,000 was generously awarded by Garfield Weston, which made possible the completion of restoring the stonework in 2018.